maxamillion32/wordpress3-invoice/readme.txt

 3. Copy the template to your active theme folder and rename to "invoice" (the file '/wp-content/themes/xxxx/invoice/invoice.php' should exist)
 4. Go to Settings -> Permalinks and Save your settings (rebuilds permalinks)
+5. Click on Invoices -> Options to enter your currency
-5. Click on the new 'Invoice' menu item to get started
+6. Click on the new 'Invoice' menu item to get started

 == Frequently Asked Questions ==